 - Liverpool library and Carnes Hill library branches (limits of 100 and 50 visitors respectively) - click here for further details

-- Liverpool Regional Museum (open from Tuesday 2 June)
+- Liverpool Regional Museum

 The following facilities remain closed to the public until further notice.
 While closed to the public, Council staff continue to work at these locations: